 A judicatory staff contact must be listed for an Intentional Interim Ministry reference.

-MINISTERIAL PROFILE Closing Thoughts
+MINISTER PROFILE: Closing Thoughts

 You are invited to share a prayer or dream for the community which you imagine serving (for example, a poem, a Scripture passage, or a piece of music that is meaningful to you).
 The field allows for 600 characters.

-MINISTERIAL PROFILE Self-Disclosure
+MINISTER PROFILE: Self-Disclosure

 Ministers completing a UCC Ministerial Profile must make a conscientious assertion about their ethical performance and are given space for relevant commentary.
 All ecclesial disciplinary actions must be disclosed, in addition to the legal disclosures.
 Context of these events can be noted in “Interpreting the History” under Supplemental Material.